-The client's status in this dimension is characterized by one of the following:

-- a.
-The client's biomedical conditions or problems, if any, are stable or are being currently addressed and do not interfere with treatment; or - b.
+Dimension 2: Biomedical Conditions The client's status in this dimension is characterized by one of the following: a.
+The client's biomedical conditions or problems, if any, are stable or are being currently addressed and do not interfere with treatment; or b.
 The client is responding to treatment.
 Biomedical conditions are not severe enough to warrant inpatient treatment, yet they distract from recovery efforts.
 Such problems require medical monitoring and/or medical management, which can be provided by the intensive outpatient program or through a concurrent arrangement with another treatment provider.

-Dimension 3: Emotional, Behavioral or Cognitive Conditions and Complications

-The client's status in this dimension is characterized by one of the following:

-- a.
-The client continues to demonstrate recurrent impulsive behavior and/or current inability to maintain behavioral stability for more than a 72-hour period; however, the behavioral stability problem is being actively addressed in treatment, and there are indications that the client is responding to treatment interventions; or - b.
+Dimension 3: Psychiatric and Cognitive Conditions The client's status in this dimension is characterized by one of the following: a.
+The client continues to demonstrate recurrent impulsive behavior and/or current inability to maintain behavioral stability for more than a 72-hour period; however, the behavioral stability problem is being actively addressed in treatment, and there are indications that the client is responding to treatment interventions; or b.
 The client's emotional, behavioral, or cognitive disorder, which is being concurrently managed, continues to distract the client from treatment; however, the client is responding to treatment, and it is anticipated that, with further interventions, he/she will be able to achieve treatment objectives.

-The client is beginning to recognize and understand that he/she is responsible for addressing his/her illness, but still requires ASAM Level II services and motivational strategies to sustain personal responsibility and progress in treatment.

-The client's status in this dimension is characterized by one of the following:

-- a.
-The client recognizes and understands relapse triggers, but has not developed sufficient coping skills to interrupt or postpone gratification, or to change related to inadequate impulse-control behaviors; or - b.
-The client's alcohol/drug seeking behaviors, while diminishing, have not been reduced sufficiently to support functioning outside the structured milieu provided at this level of care; or - c.
+Dimension 4: Substance Use-Related Risks The client's status in this dimension is characterized by one of the following: a.
+The client recognizes and understands relapse triggers, but has not developed sufficient coping skills to interrupt or postpone gratification, or to change related to inadequate impulse-control behaviors; or b.
+The client's alcohol/drug seeking behaviors, while diminishing, have not been reduced sufficiently to support functioning outside the structured milieu provided at this level of care; or c.
 The client, despite active participation in treatment, is experiencing an intensification of addiction symptoms (such as craving and a return to drug seeking behaviors) and has begun to deteriorate in his/her level of functioning.
 However, the treatment interventions, guided by the treatment plan, have been revised to address this problem and the client is beginning to respond.

-The client's status in this dimension is characterized by one of the following:

-- a.
-Continuing family conflicts inhibit the development of family problem solving skills necessary to support ongoing abstinence, yet the family engaged in active treatment; or - b.
-The client, while actively engaged in treatment, remains minimally engaged in school or other academic/vocational endeavors; or - c.
-The client is involved in some non-alcoholic/ other drug-centered peer activities but still remains involved in chemically abusing peer support system; or - d.
+Dimension 5: Recovery Environment Interactions The client's status in this dimension is characterized by one of the following: a.
+Continuing family conflicts inhibit the development of family problem solving skills necessary to support ongoing abstinence, yet the family engaged in active treatment; or b.
+The client, while actively engaged in treatment, remains minimally engaged in school or other academic/vocational endeavors: or c.
+The client is involved in some non-alcoholic/ other drug-centered peer activities but still remains involved in chemically abusing peer support system; or d.
 The client had not yet integrated the socialization skills necessary to establish a supportive social network.
+Dimension 6: Person-Centered Considerations The client is beginning to recognize and understand that he/she is responsible for addressing his/her illness, but still requires ASAM Level II services and motivational strategies to sustain personal responsibility and progress in treatment.
+DISCHARGE CRITERIA Meets ASAM PPC-2 discharge criteria for this level of care:

 Meets diagnostic criteria in one of the six dimensions unless discharged for lack of diagnostic criteria.

-The client's status in this dimension is characterized by one of the following:
+Dimension 1: Intoxication, Withdrawal, and Addiction Medications The client's status in this dimension is characterized by one of the following: